ncatlab/nlab-content/pages/5473.md

 ### For functors preserving filtered colimits

-Returning now to existence of general coequalizers, here is a more difficult and arcane result given in [Toposes, Theories, and Triples](#BarrWells) (theorem 3.9, p.
+Returning now to existence of general coequalizers, here is a more difficult and arcane result given in [Toposes, Triples, and Theories](#BarrWells) (theorem 3.9, p.
 267):

 +-- {: .num_prop}
 ###### Proposition